alexvictoor/MarbleTest4J/README.md

 ## Usage (the concise way)
 A jUnit integration is provided in order to let you write concise tests as you would have done with RxJS.
 This integration is made of a jUnit rule **MarbleRule** and a bunch of static methods providing aliases to MarbleScheduler's methods.
-**MarbleScheduler** is very similar to RxJS TestScheduler, i.e. it is like RxJava's TestScheduler plus marble related methods to create hot & cold test observables and then perform assertions, still using marble schemas in ASCII form.
+**MarbleScheduler** is very similar to RxJS TestScheduler: it is like RxJava's TestScheduler plus marble related methods to create hot & cold test observables and then perform assertions.
+Obviously everything is done using marble schemas in ASCII form.
 **MarbleRule** keeps in a threadlocal reference a **MarbleScheduler** instance that will be used by static aliases methods.
 Though, for most cases you will not need to manipulate directly any scheduler.
 Below a complete example: